About early signs of autism

 If young children are autistic, they might:

-- not consistently use eye contact to get someone’s attention – for example, they might not always look at you and then at a snack to show you they want it, or not look back towards you when they see something that excites them
+- not consistently use eye contact to get your attention – for example, they might not always look at you and then at a snack to show you they want it, or not look back towards you when they see something that excites them

 - rarely point to or hold up objects to show you things – for example, they might not point to a dog and look back at you to make sure you’ve seen it too, or they might drop a toy in your lap and walk away instead of holding it up and looking at you